 Full-time faculty in the economics department are productive scholars, publishing in prominent journals within the discipline.
 Adjunct faculty are professional economists who provide students with valuable contacts for career opportunities and practical knowledge.

 DePaul's economics department is located at the Loop campus in downtown Chicago, in the center of the city's financial district, giving you opportunities to intern and work professionally with leading companies in the business sector.

-We also offer a combined Bachelor's of Economics/Master's of Economic Policy Analysis degree, which allows you to complete a bachelor's degree and a graduate degree in Economics in five years.
+We also offer a combined bachelor's in Economics/master's in Economic Policy Analysis degree program, which allows you to complete a bachelor's degree and a graduate degree in Economics in five years.